 A Holistic Approach to Fillings

 In addition, they look and feel more like natural tooth material, providing a more aesthetic appearance.
-And they cause less sensitivity than silver amalgam fillings.
-And finally, white composite fillings save more of the natural tooth than silver amalgam fillings do, requiring less drilling in the preparation stage.The photos above show teeth filled with silver amalgam before and after restoration with white composite fillings.
+And white composite fillings save more of the natural tooth than silver amalgam fillings do, requiring less drilling in the preparation stage.The photos above show teeth filled with silver amalgam before and after restoration with white composite fillings.

 Sanitary Removal of Silver Amalgam Fillings

 Many patients are also concerned about the possible toxicity of silver amalgam fillings, and they prefer to have them replaced by a dentist who can provide sanitary removal.
-Dr. Price is skilled in this process, in which she completely isolates the filled tooth with a rubber dam.
-She then uses high-speed suction to ensure that none of the debris is breathed in or present in the mouth or on the skin.
+Dr. Price is skilled in this process.

 Dr. Price will be happy to discuss your concerns and wishes regarding any of these topics.
 You can schedule a complete exam by calling our office for an exam or a brief complimentary consultation.